Plarium buys Finland’s mobile studio Futureplay to expand into casual games

 Three top investment pros open up about what it takes to get your video game funded.

-The two companies will work to share knowledge, expertise, and resources to expand Futureplay’s existing gaming catalog in casual games.
+The two companies will share knowledge, expertise, and resources to expand Futureplay’s existing casual games catalog.
 Futureplay has released six games that have been played by over 140 million users, and its social media and community channels have 2.1 million followers.
-Merge Gardens falls in the simulation merge genre, a fast growing segment of games.
-As developers, Plarium is seeing more and more integration of casual elements in mid-core games, so working with Futureplay is the perfect arrangement, Steinhart said.
+Merge Gardens falls in the simulation- merge genre, a fast-growing segment of games.
+As developers, Plarium is seeing more and more integration of casual elements in midcore games, so working with Futureplay is the perfect arrangement, Steinhart said.

-Jami Laes, CEO of Futureplay, said in a statement that the collaboration will help enhance the company’s existing games and bring new offerings to players.
+Jami Laes, the CEO of Futureplay, said in a statement that the collaboration will help enhance the company’s existing games and bring new offerings to players.
 Beyond the resources and talent, Plarium shares a similar vision of maintaining a creative development environment where business growth never impedes on the passion for creating games, he said.

-Plarium has more than 20 mobile and PC games including Raid: Shadow Legends, Vikings: War of Clans, Lost Island: Blast Adventure, and the Stormfall franchise.
-Aristocraft Digital bought Plarium in 2017 for $500 million.
+Plarium has more than 20 mobile and PC games such as Raid: Shadow Legends, Vikings: War of Clans, Lost Island: Blast Adventure, and the Stormfall franchise.

+Aristocrat Digital bought Plarium in 2017 for $500 million.
 Overall, Aristocraft has 2,300 employees, and it also owns Product Madness and Big Fish Games.

 Futureplay has 38 people.